10 Different Types of Frogs in Arizona

 Juveniles have a more even coloration.
 These treefrogs are typically found near water and can often be seen perched on vegetation near ponds, lakes, streams, or rivers.

-The pacific treefrog is also known for its territorial vocalization, which sounds like ribbit repeated every 5 seconds.
+The Pacific treefrog is known for its territorial vocalization, which sounds like ribbit repeated every 5 seconds.

-Females call after they lay eggs, males call when they want to attract mates, and both sexes call during the mating season (March – September).
+Females call after laying eggs, males call when they want to attract mates, and both call during the mating season (March – September).
 They eat insects and other invertebrates, such as spiders.

 7. Tarahumara Frog